 Certificates issued to CAs may contain a subset of these OIDs.
-Certificates issued to users, other than devices, to support digitally signed documents or key management may contain either id-fpki-common-policy, id-fpki-common-hardware, or id-fpki-common-High.
-Subscriber certificates issued to devices under this policy that use FIPS 140 Level 2 or higher cryptographic modules shall include one or more of id-fpki-common-deviceHardware, id-fpki-common-devices, or id-fpki-common-public-trusted-serverAuth.
-Subscriber certificates issued to devices under this policy using software cryptographic modules shall include id-fpki-common-devices or id-fpki-common-public-trusted-serverAuth.
+Certificates issued to users, other than devices, to support digitally signed documents or key management may contain either idfpki-common-policy, id-fpki-common-hardware, or id-fpki-common-High.
+Subscriber certificates issued to devices under this policy that use FIPS 140 Level 2 or higher cryptographic modules shall include one or more of id-fpki-common-deviceHardware, or id-fpki-common-devices.
+Subscriber certificates issued to devices under this policy using software cryptographic modules shall include id-fpki-common-devices.